marco262/my_wiki/data/advancement/feats.md

 ++ Heavy Armor Master

-//Prerequisite: Proficiency with heavy armor//
+*Prerequisite: Proficiency with heavy armor*

 You can use your armor to deflect strikes that would kill others.
 You gain the following benefits:
 * Increase your Strength score by 1, to a maximum of 20.